 Development and maintenance of NEMO configurations

-The NEMO model is a key part of the CMCC modelling framework to operates ocean forecasting systems and produces ocean reanalysis products on global and regional scales.
+The NEMO model is a key part of the CMCC modelling framework to operate ocean forecasting systems and produces ocean reanalysis products on global and regional scales.

-CMCC supports and contributes to the development and maintenance of the different component of the NEMO framework and activities participates to the ongoing scientific discussions in the working groups on HPC, configuration manger, TOP and Sea ice.
+CMCC supports and contributes to the development and maintenance of the different components of the NEMO framework and participates in the ongoing scientific discussions in the working groups on HPC, TOP and Sea Ice.

 In particular, CMCC provides needed expertise to contribute to the NEMO computational performance optimization.
 Due to the experience on scalability improvement, optimization and parallelization of numerical models, and documented contributions to the international exascale roadmaps for next generation climate models, CMCC works on code re-design in order to better exploit the modern HPC systems capability.
 This includes the investigation of hybrid parallel approaches to improve current NEMO scalability on many-cores architectures, also equipped with accelerators/coprocessors, and single-core performance investigation to increase peak performance exploitation.

-CMCC is also actively working on the developments of TOP core engine to improve physical and biogeochemical processes of shared modules and it maintains the coupling with the Biogeochemical Flux Model (BFM).
+CMCC is also actively working on the development of the TOP component for tracers transport to improve the orthogonality between physical and biogeochemical processes and it maintains the external coupling interface (e.g., for the Biogeochemical Flux Model).